 It’s best if the dentist approaches the extraction of a root canal very precisely, treating it as a potential surgical situation.

-Another important step sometimes overlooked is the necessity to clean completely out the extraction site after removing the tooth.
+Another important step sometimes overlooked is the necessity clean the extraction site out completely after removing the tooth.
 There is a ligament, called the periodontal ligament, which tends to be a hot spot for infection.
-The procedure experts have shared with us that they use a rounded burr tip on their drill to clean out the extraction site and remove any infected tissue, including the periodontal ligament.
+The procedure experts tell us they use a rounded burr tip on their drill to clean out the extraction site and remove any infected tissue, including the periodontal ligament.

 Of course, if someone chooses to have the root canal removed, the follow-up question is, ‘What are the options to fill the gap?’